A Quantum Router Architecture for High-Fidelity Entanglement Flows in Quantum Networks: Author contributions

 \section{Author contributions}

 Y.L. and E.B. designed and performed the simulations.
-D.E. conceived the idea.
+D.E. conceived the idea and supervised the project.
 A.D. and S.W. developed the code framework to run simulations using NetSquid.
 All authors contributed to writing and revising the manuscript.